ministryofjustice/security-guidance/docs/email-blocklist-process.md

 -   NCSC.

-In such cases, after forwarding, the MoJ **can** delete email messages from affected mailboxes.
+In such cases, after forwarding, the delete email messages from affected mailboxes.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).